binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

     Strict-Transport-Security: max-age=31536000 # That's one year.

 By using the HSTS header, you are telling the browser that your website should never be reached over plain HTTP.
 There is however still a small problem with this.
 The very first request for the websites page.
 At this point the browser has no idea about HSTS because it still has not fetched that first page that will come with the header.
 Once the browser does receive the header, if it does, it records this information against the domain.
 From then on, it will only request via TLS until the `max-age` is reached.
-So there are two windows of opportunity there to MiTM and downgrade `HTTPS` to `HTTP`.
+So there are two windows of opportunity there to MItM and downgrade `HTTPS` to `HTTP`.

 There is however an NTP attack that can leverage the second opportunity.
 For example by changing the targets computer date to say 2 years in the future.
 They are less likely to notice it if the day, month and time remain the same.
 When the request to the domain that the browser knew could only be reached over TLS has its HSTS `max-age` expired, then the request could go out as `HTTP`, but providing that the user explicitly sends it as `HTTP` without the `S`, or clicks a link without the `HTTPS`.